Pabla007/HTB-Journey/PNPT Chekclists/00 Checklist.md

 This is a check list so that i don't forget something while Pen testing and it will change with Time.

+I have to make a list of attacks and things that i have to carry out during Internal and External Pentest

 <hr>